 I’m a bilingual journalist from Argentina.
 I write about AI, trust in science, biodiversity, and economic development, among other topics.
-My stories have appeared in Science, Rest of World, Columbia Journalism Review, La Nación and more.
+My stories have appeared in Nature, Science, Rest of World, Columbia Journalism Review, La Nación and more.

 Bio